 U.S. businesses frequently report concerns including less-than-transparent regulations pertaining to industrial standards, highly time-consuming bureaucratic procedures, insufficient intellectual property rights protection, and cumbersome public contracting and procurement procedures.
 Kuwait is an expensive market to do business in.
 The primary cost drivers include a requirement for most business entities to have a Kuwaiti agent, as well as sensitivity towards risk aversion.
 Additionally, widespread non-payment and claim issues are common across several industry sectors such as defense, energy, healthcare, and IT.

-In the past, uncertainty about taxes owed has been a major deterrent to exporters, and hidden costs of delayed contracts and prolonged negotiations have added to the cost of doing business.
+The hidden costs of delayed contracts and prolonged negotiations have added to the cost of doing business.
 Terms and conditions on tenders can also be onerous.
 Kuwait’s laws stipulate that Kuwaiti courts alone are responsible for adjudicating any disputes involving a foreign investor and other parties, although arbitration is permitted.
-The World Bank ranks Kuwait last in the GCC and 83th out of 190 countries globally with regard to ease of doing business.
+Kuwait typically ranks in the mid-range for ease of doing business in the world.
 The Government of Kuwait has been taking steps to improve this ranking and ease business requirements.
 While Kuwait is generally a fairly comfortable place to live for most western expats, hindrances for western expat workers and families include excessive difficulties in obtaining driver’s licenses for some spouses or non-professional employees.